Simulacra: BRANCH

 Now he’s rewriting them at scale.

-As civilizational stress fractures into outright war between timelines, Adrian faces an impossible choice: keep pruning and become the quietest mass murderer in history, or let the branches run wild and risk a chaos no one can contain.
-In a universe where every path exists somewhere, what does it mean to take responsibility for the one you choose to keep?
+As stress fractures turn into outright war between timelines, Adrian faces an impossible choice: keep pruning and become the quietest mass murderer in history, or let the branches run wild and risk a chaos of superposition that no one can contain.

 Simulacra: BRANCH is a mind‑bending sequel about multiverses, moral triage, and the cost of turning “What if?” into operating procedure.